chef-boneyard/chef-rfc/new/community_guidelines.md

 ### Community Guidelines

-The community is a mixture of professionals and volunteers who come from all over the world and work together to make Chef better, including mentoring, teaching, and connecting with other members of the community.
+The Chef community is a mixture of professionals and volunteers who come from all over the world and work together to make Chef better.
+Community members fulfill many roles, including mentoring, teaching, and connecting with other members of the community.

 Diversity is one of our biggest strengths, but it can also bring increased communication challenges at times.